Benedetto Cairoli: Prime Minister of Italy; 2nd term

 On 3 July 1879 Cairoli returned to power, and in the following November formed with Depretis a coalition ministry, in which he retained the premiership and the foreign office.
 Confidence in French assurances, and belief that Britain would never permit the extension of French influence in North Africa, prevented him from foreseeing the French occupation of Tunis (11 May 1881).
 In view of popular indignation he resigned in order to avoid making inopportune declarations to the chamber.

 Later life

 Thenceforward he practically disappeared from political life.
 In 1887 he received the knighthood of the Annunziata, the highest Italian decoration, and on 8 August 1889 died while a guest of King Umberto in the royal palace of Capodimonte near Naples.

 Cairoli was one of the most conspicuous representatives of that type of Italian public men who, having conspired and fought for a generation in the cause of national unity, were despite their valour little fitted for the responsible parliamentary and official positions they subsequently attained; and who by their ignorance of foreign affairs and of internal administration unwittingly impeded the political development of their country.

+Commemoration

+The Italian Regia Marina (Royal Navy) destroyer Benedetto Cairoli was named for Cairoli.

+The Regia Marina destroyer Francesco Nullo was renamed Fratelli Cairoli ("Cairoli Brothers") in 1921 in honor of Cairoli and his brothers collectively.